 Boys & Girls Club of the Red Cliff Band of Lake Superior Chippewa

-Furthermore, Jacquie has vast experience with Tribal TANF Programs (Temporary Assistance for Needy Families), directing, managing, developing and implementing compassionate and accountable social service plans including youth wellness components.
+Furthermore, Jacquie has vast experience with Tribal governance, operations, management, and grants, including Tribal TANF Programs (Temporary Assistance for Needy Families) directing, managing, developing and implementing compassionate and accountable social service plans including youth wellness components.
 Her strong community outreach and relationship building skills are something she prides herself in.

 Jacquie is an enrolled member of the North Fork Rancheria of Mono Indians of California.
 She was previously elected to the Tribal Council and served 10 years with terms as Tribal Chairperson and Tribal Secretary, developing and implementing tribal government initiatives.
 She is very proud of her tribe and their accomplishments over the years.
 Born and raised in the exact geographical center of California in the beauty of the Sierra Nevada mountain community of North Fork, Jacquie has 3 fun-loving, full of life grandchildren, Téa, Tatum and Sawyer, whom she absolutely adores.